- Sector

 Why Now

-Current timing favors investors able to combine early intelligence with disciplined structuring ahead of wider capital competition.
+Current timing favors investors able to combine early intelligence with disciplined structuring before wider execution competition becomes visible.